Fixing Our Leaky Old Stone Basement

 Once the ground was graded, and most of the massive dirt piles were out of the way, we were able to bury the downspouts.
 We used these downspout couplers to create a tight transition from the downspout to the solid drainage tile (do NOT use perforated).
 The downspouts drain a LOT of water, so it is important to ensure that they are properly sloped away from the house, and carry the water at least 15 feet away from the house.
 One side of our house has a nice slope, and we were able to carry the water to daylight.
 The opposing side of the house does not slope much.
 For that side, we dug a sloping trench 20 feet from the house, then dug a leach line approximately 4 feet deep and 10 feet long.
 We filled the leach line with rock, laid the 10 feet of perforated pipe (ensuring the perforated was lower than the solid drain pipe), and connected a popup emitter at the end of the perforated pipe.
 We then backfilled the downspout trenches with dirt, and finished grading work around the house.

 After a couple of heavy rains, the ground settled a bit.
 So we were able to use some leftover dirt to level the ground and maintain the slope away from the house.
 So far, our moisture problems have been solved.

 We could have had the air conditioner vacuumed down, and disconnected from the house.
 However, our unit is old and operates on R-22.
-R-22 is now banned in the United States, and if the vacuum system or storage container were to leak, we would have to buy a whole new air conditioner.
+R-22 is now banned in the United States, and if the vacuum system or storage container were to leak, we would have to buy a whole new air conditioner (and possibly a new furnace).
 We decided not to take the risk, and build a bracket for the unit to sit on while digging under it.

 100’ Cover sock for perforated pipe